-Ingestion, or inhalation of or skin contact with petroleum, petroleum condensate, gasoline, diesel fuel, kerosene, crude oil, or other hydrocarbon mixtures may cause illness and occasionally death in domestic and wild animals.
-Both dogs and cats may ingest petroleum products during grooming of contaminated fur.
-Dogs may ingest these products directly when they are left in open containers.
+Ingestion or inhalation of, or skin contact with, petroleum, petroleum condensate, gasoline, diesel fuel, kerosene, crude oil, or other hydrocarbon mixtures may cause illness and occasionally death in domestic and wild animals.
+Dogs and cats both may ingest petroleum products during grooming of contaminated fur or directly from open containers.
 Inhalation may occur in poorly ventilated areas where these chemicals have been used or stored.
-Ruminants may ingest such products because they are thirsty, curious, or seeking salt or other nutrients, or if food or water is contaminated.
-A cow may consume several gallons at one time.
+Ruminants may ingest such products in large amounts because they are thirsty, curious, or seeking salt or other nutrients, or if food or water is contaminated.

-Small quantities of petroleum fraction used as carriers for insecticides have few or no harmful effects, but large quantities and prolonged exposure can induce severe reactions.
+Small quantities of petroleum product used as carriers for insecticides have few or no harmful effects, but large quantities and prolonged exposure can induce severe reactions.
 Pipeline breaks, accidental release from storage, tank car accidents, and open or leaky containers are potential sources.
 Physical properties can affect exposure and toxicity.
-Volatility increases with low molecular weight and greater unsaturation or aromaticity.
+Volatility increases at lower molecular weight and lower saturation or aromaticity.
 Absorption is greater with highly volatile, lower molecular weight hydrocarbons (eg, hexane, gasoline) as well as aromatic hydrocarbons (benzene, toluene) because of greater lipid solubility.
 Crude petroleum that has lost much of its lighter, more volatile components through weathering may still be hazardous.

-Crude oil and gasoline contain varying amounts of aromatic hydrocarbons including benzene, toluene, ethyl-benzene, and xylene.
-For example, the benzene content of gasoline ranges from 2% in the USA to 5% in some countries.
-These compounds, if ingested or inhaled in sufficient amounts, can have acute and chronic effects different from the other hydrocarbons that make up the majority of oil and gas products.
-Benzene is a known carcinogen at high levels of exposure and has a variety of hemotoxic properties.
-Toluene can cause profound neurologic signs and damage at sufficient doses.
-Central nervous signs occur when sufficient petroleum product is absorbed and penetrates the brain or peripheral nerves.
-Toxicity generally occurs rapidly after exposure.
+Crude oil and gasoline contain varying amounts of aromatic hydrocarbons, including benzene (2%–5% in gasoline), toluene, ethylbenzene, and xylene.
+These compounds ingested or inhaled in sufficient amounts can have acute and chronic effects different from those of other hydrocarbons that make up most oil and gas products.
+Benzene is hemotoxic and a known carcinogen at high levels of exposure.
+Toluene causes neurologic signs and damage at high dosages.
+Central nervous signs occur when sufficient petroleum product is absorbed into the brain or peripheral nerves.
+Toxicosis generally occurs rapidly after exposure.

 Variation in composition of petroleum and petroleum-derived hydrocarbon mixtures explains some of the differences in toxic effects.
-Mixtures of low viscosity (eg, gasoline, naphtha, kerosene) have a high aspiration hazard and irritant activity on pulmonary tissues.
+Mixtures of low viscosity/high volatility (eg, gasoline, naphtha, kerosene, xylene) have a high aspiration hazard and irritant activity on pulmonary tissues.
 Gasoline and naphtha fractions may induce vomiting, which contributes to aspiration hazard.
-Fractions more viscous than kerosene are less likely to be inhaled and, even if aspirated, are somewhat less damaging to lung tissue.
+Fractions more viscous than kerosene (asphalt, mineral oil, waxes) are less likely to be inhaled and, even if aspirated, are somewhat less damaging to lung tissue.
 Older formulations of lubricating oils and greases can be particularly hazardous because of toxic additives or contaminants (eg, lead).

-Comparative toxicity of petroleum hydrocarbons can be considered high (oral LD50 <20 mL/kg, eg, acetone, carbon disulfide); moderate (oral LD50 <10 mL/kg, eg, benzene, diesel fuel, isopropanol, toluene, and xylene); or limited (oral LD50 >10 mL/kg, eg, gasoline, motor oil, and turpentine).
+Comparative toxicity of petroleum hydrocarbons can be considered high (oral LD50 <10 mL/kg, eg, acetone, benzene, carbon disulfide, diesel fuel, toluene, xylene), moderate (oral LD50 10–20 mL/kg, eg, diesel fuel, gasoline, heating oil, isopropanol, turpentine), or limited (oral LD50 >20 mL/kg, eg, motor oil, jet fuel, lighter fluid).
 Toxicity of crude oil depends on the relative content of kerosene, naphtha, and gasoline.
-Sweet crude oil (high gasoline, naphtha, and kerosene content) at ~50 mL/kg and sour crude oil (low fractions of gasoline, naptha, and kerosene) at 75 mL/kg exposure for 1 wk have caused aspiration pneumonia.
+Sweet crude oil (high gasoline, naphtha, and kerosene content) at ~50 mL/kg and sour crude oil (low fractions of gasoline, naphtha, and kerosene) at 75 mL/kg exposure for 1 wk have caused aspiration pneumonia.

-Acute bloat is not a consistent finding but has been reported to cause death very shortly after consumption of highly volatile hydrocarbons such as gasoline or naphtha.
-CNS effects are usually associated with aspiration.
+Acute bloat from petroleum products in ruminants has been reported after consumption of highly volatile hydrocarbons such as gasoline or naphtha.
 CNS signs may be a result of the anesthetic-like action of low-molecular-weight aliphatic hydrocarbons and/or cerebral anoxia that can result from lung damage or displacement of oxygen by the more volatile hydrocarbons.
 Some compounds when absorbed in high doses may sensitize the myocardium to endogenous catecholamines.
 Anorexia, decreased rumen motility, and mild depression may begin in ~24 hr and last 3–14 days depending on dose and content.
 Hypoglycemia may be seen several days after ingestion.
 These signs and weight loss may be the only responses seen in animals that do not bloat or aspirate oil.
-Some animals fail to reestablish normal rumen function after ingestion and can develop a chronic wasting condition.
+Some animals do not reestablish normal rumen function after ingestion and can develop a chronic wasting condition.

-After ingestion of oil, the feces may not be affected until several days later, when they become dry and formed in the case of kerosene or lighter hydrocarbon fractions; in contrast, heavier hydrocarbon mixtures tend to be cathartic.
-Oil may be found in feces and rumen contents up to 2 wk following ingestion.
+After ingestion of oil, the feces may not be affected until several days later, when they become dry and formed, in the case of kerosene or lighter hydrocarbon fractions; in contrast, heavier hydrocarbon mixtures (eg, motor oil) tend to be cathartic.
+Oil may be found in feces and rumen contents as long as 2 wk after ingestion.
 Regurgitated or vomited oil may be seen on the muzzle and lips.

 CNS signs attributable to pulmonary, dermal, or GI absorption of hydrocarbons or cerebral anoxia include excitability (associated with aromatic fractions—benzene, toluene, etc), depression (aliphatic or saturated low-molecular-weight hydrocarbons), shivering, head tremors, visual dysfunction (sometimes associated with lead contamination), and incoordination.
 Acute pneumonia and possibly pleuritis (coughing, tachypnea, shallow respiration, reluctance to move, head held low, weakness, oily nasal discharge, and dehydrated appearance) are seen in some animals that aspirate highly volatile mixtures; deaths usually are seen within days.
 Respiratory signs may be limited to dyspnea shortly before death in animals that aspirate heavier hydrocarbons.
 Increased PCV, Hgb, and BUN, indicating mild to moderate hemoconcentration, are associated with development of pneumonia.
 Neutropenia, lymphopenia, and eosinopenia occur initially and are followed by a relative increase in neutrophils.

 Activated charcoal has occasionally been suggested for use in small animals.
 Although it does not effectively adsorb petroleum distillates, it may be given if necessary to adsorb additives and other contaminants.
+Gastric lavage is generally contraindicated for petroleum and volatile hydrocarbon ingestions.
 Care should be taken to avoid inducing vomiting and aspiration.
-Small animals with acute respiratory distress may require supplemental oxygen and positive pressure ventilation, used cautiously because of existing physical pulmonary damage.
-Frequent purging of ventilators is necessary to allow elimination of volatile hydrocarbons.
+Small animals with acute respiratory distress may require supplemental oxygen and positive-pressure ventilation, used cautiously because of existing physical pulmonary damage.
+Frequent purging of ventilators is necessary to eliminate volatile hydrocarbons.

-Animals with evidence of respiratory involvement may require broad-spectrum antibiotic treatment.
-Pathogens can be introduced into the lungs from aspirated rumen contents mixed with the hydrocarbons.
-The use of steroids in hydrocarbon aspiration may further reduce the chance for recovery.
+Animals with evidence of bacterial respiratory infection may require broad-spectrum antibiotic treatment.
+Pathogens can be introduced into the lungs from aspirated rumen or stomach contents mixed with the hydrocarbons.
+However, the use of steroids in hydrocarbon aspiration may further reduce the chance of recovery and are generally contraindicated.
 Treatment of aspiration pneumonia (see Aspiration Pneumonia) is rarely effective, and the prognosis is poor.
 However, because signs of aspiration may not appear for several days, prognosis based on initial clinical findings may be misleading.

-Most high-molecular-weight compounds pass through the digestive tract unchanged.
-Most of the petroleum hydrocarbons are highly lipophilic and will be stored for varying times in tissues with high lipid content including fat, nervous tissue, and the liver.
-Some of the absorbed compounds are meta-bolized into more toxic byproducts (eg, benzene, toluene, and n-hexane).
+Most high-molecular-weight compounds pass through the GI tract unchanged.
+Most of the petroleum hydrocarbons are highly lipophilic and will be stored for varying times in tissues with high lipid content, including fat, nervous tissue, and the liver.
+Some of the absorbed compounds are metabolized into more toxic byproducts (eg, benzene, toluene, and n-hexane).
 Although most of these compounds do not remain in the body for prolonged periods, little is known about exactly how long tissue levels persist in highly exposed animals.
-The potential for tissue residues must be considered prior to the slaughter of animals intended for human consumption.
+The potential for tissue residues must be considered before the slaughter of animals intended for human consumption.